cwong8/cwong8.github.io/projects/BDO_Optimization/optimization/K_shortest_simple_paths.md

     one final path removing duplicates.

     Args:
         locations: Pairings of start and end locations.
-They should both be start nodes.
+They should both be main nodes.
             Ex. [("Calpheon", "Altinova"), ("Calpheon", "Heidel"), ("Heidel", "Velia")]
         output: Option to print detailed output.
 Set output = True to see this.